gnoswap-labs/gnoswap/README.md

 ### Build Gno.land for Gnoswap

 Clone the `gno` repository from `gnoswap-labs`.
-And switch to the `master_20240401` branch.
+And switch to the `master_240619` branch.
 You will be able to clone the repository and build it after running the following commands:

 ```
 $ cd $WORKDIR
 $ git clone https://github.com/gnoswap-labs/gno.git gno
 $ cd gno
-$ git checkout master_gs
+$ git checkout master_240619
 $ make install
 ```